 This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-The figure stands just a few inches above six feet; he’s dress entirely in a black cloak, the hood covers his head, shadowing all but his eyes and covering the rest of his body.
-His left hand is all that shows as it’s gripped tightly around a spirally staff.
-The hand isn’t flesh, and it’s not bone, it’s like the skin is water, and you can see everything that lies beneath.
-He laughs forcing a shiver to run up my spine, his grip tightens and if he had flesh, his hand would be white from lack of circulation, the knot in Kamille’s stomach tightened.
+The figure stood just a few inches above six feet; he was dressed in a black cloak, the hood up covering his head, shadowing all but his eyes and covering the rest of his body.
+His left hand was all that showed as it was gripped tightly around a spirally staff.
+The hand wasn’t flesh, and it was not bone, it was like the skin was water, and you could see everything that lied beneath.
+The figure laughed forcing a shiver to run up Kamille’s spine, his grip tightened and if he had flesh, his hand would have been white from the lack of circulation, the knot in Kamille’s stomach tightened.

 “What…what are you?”
 They were the only words she could think to say, and when she finally found them her throat was dry and her voice came out quiet and broken.
-The laugh sounds again, less of a laugh and more a violent cackle.
-It stops suddenly and briefly before starting again, but rather being eerie and gut wrenching, the sound of the laugh is melodic and serene.
-I feel as my body seems to immediately relax, but my mind goes on edge.
+The laugh sounds again, less of a laugh, and more a violent cackle.
+It stops…just briefly, before starting again, but rather than being eerie and gut wrenching as she expected, the sound of the laugh was melodic and serene.
+Suddenly, her entire body seemed to relax, but Kamille’s mind went on edge, trying to analyze the situation.